spiraldb/ziggy-pydust/docs/guide/modules.md

 2. Unlike regular Python modules, native Python modules are able to carry private internal state.

 3. Any fields that cannot be defaulted at comptime (i.e. if they require calling into Python) must be initialized in the module's `__new__` function.

 4. Module functions taking a `*Self` or `*const Self` argument are passed a pointer to their internal state.

 5. Arguments in Pydust are accepted as a pointer to a const struct.
 This allows Pydust to generate function docstrings using the struct field names.

+6. Submodules can also be arbitrarily nested.
+Note however that submodules are not Python packages.
+   That means `#!python from example.modules import submodule` will work, but `#!python from example.modules.submodule import world` will not.

-6. All modules must be registered with Pydust such that a `PyInit_<modulename>` function is generated and exported from the object file.
+7. All modules must be registered with Pydust such that a `PyInit_<modulename>` function is generated and exported from the object file.